82nd Field Artillery Regiment: Transition to Force XXI

 The 1st Cavalry Division transitioned to Force XXI following the redeployment to Fort Hood after OIF II.
-Each brigade of the division gained many assets that were traditionally reserved at the division or echelon above division / echelon above corps level.
+Each brigade of the division gained many assets that were traditionally reserved at the division or echelon above corps level.

 Each field artillery battalion gained greater depth in the staff sections of the headquarters, multiple automated battle command systems (ABCS), greater depth in intelligence sections, and a small gain in medical support.
 The battalions lost organic Forward Observers and their accompanying Bradley Fighting Vehicles.
 Largely due to restrictions on female soldiers in front-line combat, a tailored Forward Support Company (Golf) was task organized from the brigade support battalion to support the fires battalions.
 Women were effectively assigned to the battalions for the first time.

 1st Battalion

 In July 2012, 1st Battalion, 82nd Field Artillery Regiment deployed forward to Iraq in support of Operation Enduring Freedom and then to Kuwait in support of Operation Spartan Shield.